 SharePoint Migration Analysis Reports in Power BI

-Question 2: Will my custom code work in Office 365?
+Question 2: Will my custom code work after migrating SharePoint to Office 365?

 Simply put, many custom apps and tools that have been developed for SharePoint Server won’t work in Office 365.
 To avoid unplanned costs and project delays, it’s critical to identify those that will need to be redeveloped early in the migration process.
 Our SharePoint Migration Analysis Report – which you’ve hopefully already requested – will cover custom items in several areas, including;